Skip to main content Skip to navigation

 7 ways to enhance your payment screening process

-Regulatory feedback for firms guilty of payment screening failures has emphasized the importance of adapting compliance programs to match business growth, ensuring they remain fit for purpose at all times.
-Here are seven important steps that allow firms to do this:
+Regulatory feedback for firms guilty of payment screening failures has emphasized the importance of adapting compliance programs to match business growth, so that they remain fit for purpose at all times.
+Here are seven steps that allow firms to do this:

 1. Implement a risk-based approach